sp-hash/TeamBlackMiner/INSTALL_LINUX.md

 $ sudo apt install libcurl4-openssl-dev libapr1
 ```

-### Nvidia Cuda Toolkit 11.4
+### Nvidia CUDA Toolkit 11.4
-We have built TBM with Nvidia Cuda 11.4.
+TBM is using Nvidia CUDA Toolkit 11.4.
-If you allready have Nvidia Cuda 11.4 on your system, then you can skip this section.
+If you allready have Nvidia CUDA Toolkit 11.4 on your system, then you can skip this section.

-Check your system for Nvidia Cuda support with:
+Check your system for Nvidia Cuda support:

 ```bash
 $ nvidia-smi